top of page

 Day 2 (10 to 12h - 25km) Chikatsuyu to Kawayu

-Since we now had some extra time, we also decided to walk from Hongu Taisha to Yunemine Onsen.
+Once you arrive in Hongu Taisha you can explore the main shrine and surrounding area.
+If you still have some extra energry walk the pass to Yunemine Onsen.
 This part is quite steep as your going over a small mountain to get to Yunomine Onsen.
 Its an extra 2km which should take you about an 1h.

+If you have the time, Yunomine Onsen is highly recomended, as it has one of Japans oldest onsen.
+Tsuboyu is essentially a little shack next to the river and it's very hot.
 It's a private bath and multiple people can enter at the same time (we squeezed in with 3 people).
-Tickets are 770¥ per person and you get 30min
+Tickets are 770¥ per person and you get 30min.

 From Yunomine Onsen to Kawayu Onsen its another hour and about 4km along the road.